-Whether it’s aluminum, steel, or stainless steel, customers purchasing metal requires some level of processing from the larger stock.
+Whether it’s aluminum, steel, or stainless steel, customers purchasing metal require some level of processing from the larger stock.
 From sizing to holes to more elaborate designs or ornamentation, there is an almost limitless combination of needs.
-Each project can require a different processing approach or specialized equipment, which is why such a wide range of approaches exist.
+Each project can require a different processing approach or specialized equipment, which is why such a wide range of approaches exists.

 For cutting metals, shaping metals, or creating holes or designs, two of the most widely used tools are plasma cutters and torch cutters.
 While both involve the application of heat to get the job done, there are key differences between the two.
 Neither approach is better than the other, but there are advantages and disadvantages depending on the job.

 The following overview of a plasma cutter versus a torch cutter will give you a clear understanding of how both processes work, as well as the advantages and disadvantages of each.
 Tampa Steel & Supply offers a full array of metal processing services and we’re happy to work with our customers to achieve the best result for any need.